Rosa

 Notable People Named Rosa

-Rosa Ponselle was a renowned American operatic dramatic soprano.
+Rosa Ponselle was an American operatic dramatic soprano.

-María Rosa Luna Henson, also known as "Lola Rosa," was the first Filipina to publicly share her experience as a comfort woman for the Imperial Japanese Army during World War II in 1992.
+María Rosa Luna Henson, known as "Lola Rosa," was the first Filipina to publicly share her story as a comfort woman for the Imperial Japanese Army during World War II in 1992.

-Rosa Elena Bonilla Ávila, also known as Rosa Elena de Lobo, is a Honduran politician and interior designer who served as the First Lady of Honduras during her husband's presidency.
+Rosa Elena Bonilla Ávila, a Honduran politician and interior designer, served as First Lady of Honduras as the wife of President Porfirio Lobo.

-Rosa Alicia Clemente is an American community organizer, independent journalist, and hip-hop activist who ran as the vice presidential candidate for the Green Party in the 2008 U.S. presidential election.
+Rosa Alicia Clemente is an American activist and journalist who ran as the Green Party's vice presidential candidate in 2008.

-Rosa Sonneschein was the pioneering founder and editor of The American Jewess magazine, the first English-language periodical aimed at American Jewish women.
+Rosa Sonneschein founded and edited The American Jewess, the first English-language magazine for American Jewish women.

 Julia Bancroft